ioggstream/python-course/sparql-101/01-intro-jsonld.md

 ## Agenda

+- Knowledge management
 - Semantics what?
 - Triples & co
 - Attaching semantics
 - Graph databases
 - JsonLD

-*Beware*: commands contain small typos.
-You must fix them to properly complete the course!
+*Beware*: commands may contain small typos.
+You have to fix them to properly complete the course!

 ----